 Appropriations Committee Releases Reports for State, Foreign Operations, and Related Programs and Interior, Environment, and Related Agencies Bills

-The House Appropriations Committee today released its reports accompanying the fiscal year 2022 State, Foreign Operations, and Related Programs and Interior, Environment, and Related Agencies appropriations bills.
+WASHINGTON — The House Appropriations Committee today released its reports accompanying the fiscal year 2023 State, Foreign Operations, and Related Programs and Interior, Environment, and Related Agencies appropriations bills.

-- Supports the world’s most vulnerable with foreign assistance to meet urgent humanitarian needs, many of which have been exacerbated by the COVID-19 pandemic
+- Increases humanitarian and development assistance to help the world’s most vulnerable meet urgent needs, which have been exacerbated by the COVID-19 pandemic and the global rise of food and fuel prices.

-- Rebuilds the global public health infrastructure with a dramatic increase in funding for global health security to confront the current COVID-19 pandemic and prevent future pandemics
+- Strengthens the global public health infrastructure to continue combating the COVID-19 pandemic and prevent future pandemics.

-- Confronts climate change with funding for global efforts to reduce emissions, including the Green Climate Fund
+- Prioritizes climate change with critically needed funding for global efforts to reduce emissions, including the Green Climate Fund.

-- Advances women’s rights by increasing funding for family planning, increasing United Nations Population Fund (UNFPA) funding, and repealing restrictions on safe and legal abortion
+- Advances gender equity and equality by increasing funding for programs that support women and girls, family planning, the United Nations Population Fund (UNFPA), and repealing punitive and unnecessary restrictions on safe and legal abortion.

 The Interior, Environment, and Related Agencies funding bill, which was advanced by a voice vote in Subcommittee on Monday:

-- Confronts the climate crisis by expanding environmental enforcement efforts, creating a Civilian Climate Corps, and launching a renewed focus on land and water conservation
+- Confronts the climate crisis and builds resilience to climate change by expanding environmental enforcement efforts with a focus on land and water conservation

 The bill report is here.
 The text of the draft bill is here.
 In keeping with the Appropriations Committee’s commitment to transparency, information on Community Project Funding in the bill is here.
 A summary of the bill is here.

-Tomorrow’s full Committee markup begins at 9 AM.
-It will be webcast live and linked from https://appropriations.house.gov/events/markups.
+Tomorrow’s full Committee markup begins at 10 AM.
+It will be webcast live and linked from the House Committee on Appropriations website.